Summarising our School Performance…

 The tests that take place nationally enable us to report on children’s attainment and progress against national benchmarks.
 A full breakdown of our performance data for the previous academic year can be downloaded from the Department of Education website.
 This website contains performance data for all maintained schools and academy schools in the UK and provides detailed summaries of attainment and progress for different pupil groups at the end of each key stage.
 The data can be compared to other schools locally, schools with similar characteristics nationally or the national average for all schools.

-For 2020, there were no assessments in the summer term due to the interruption that came about from Coronavirus and the subsequent lockdown.
-The results below are from summer 2019 but we will update this table with any newer data depending on changes made by the DfE – for example Phonics, taken in Autumn 2020, for the Year 2 children who missed it in June last year as Year 1 children.
+For 2021, there were no assessments in the summer term due to the interruption that came about from Covid-19.
+The results below are from summer 2019 but we will update this table with any newer data depending on changes made by the DfE – for example Phonics, taken in Autumn 2021, for the Year 2 children who missed it in June last year as Year 1 children.

 Click here to visit the Department of Education’s performance data website.